tkrclient/pygames-chat/README.md

 - drop capability privileges

 To Do:
-- run 13mb executable app in a tmpfs, so will be running on ram (don't worry chat logs are persistent)
+- run 13mb executable app in a tmpfs, so will be running on ram ( don't worry chat logs are persistent since in its own mount volume anyway ;) )